deckhouse/sds-local-volume/docs/README.md

 ### Configuring storage on nodes

-You need to create LVM volume groups on the nodes using `LVMVolumeGroup` custom resources.
-As part of this quickstart guide, we will create a regular Thick storage.
+You need to create LVM volume groups on the nodes using LVMVolumeGroup custom resources.
+As part of this quickstart guide, we will create a regular storage Thick.

 {{< alert level="warning" >}}
 Please ensure that the `sds-local-volume-csi-node` pod is running on the node before creating the `LVMVolumeGroup`.
 You can do this using the command: